juho-creator/Graphing-Pikachu/README.md

 <br />
 <br />

-**Step 6 :** Two variables were added to each equations for controlling the X&Y position for the horizontal and vertical control of Pikachu<br />
+**Step 6 :** Two slider variables were added to each equations for controlling the horizontal and vertical position of Pikachu<br />
 ![Pikachu_-_Chrome_2023-05-28_16-35-47_AdobeExpress](https://github.com/juho-creator/Graphing-Pikachu/assets/72856990/f740967f-7dd2-4423-91c6-f995e49a12b5)
 <br />
 <br />